 Table 5-2 shows the results of that exercise.
-The three highest ranked natural hazards are thunderstorms, winter storms, and tornadoes.
+The three highest ranked natural hazards are flooding from rivers, thunderstorms, and tornadoes.
 Given the distance to a known fault line, earthquakes were judged to be of little concern.
 In addition, given the topography and soils in the county, land failures, including subsidence and mass movement, were judged to be of little concern.
-Wildland fire was also
+Wildland fire was also deemed to be comparatively of low priority.
+These were removed from further consideration in this plan.